-Scope of Work: Design, Procurement, and Construction Oversight.
+Scope of Work: Design, Financial Modeling, Construction Oversight.

 HIGH RESOLUTION LED DISPLAY